DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 If you plan your marketing material while you are branding your shop and before you’ve listed a single product this will go a long way to helping you be successful from the start.
 Unlike me who thought I’d just get found among the other 1.4 million sellers.

 When it comes to your listings there are a few key points you will need to understand.
-To be successful on Etsy you need to have plenty of quality products, 5 fantastic photos per product, easy to understand descriptions, and your SEO should be on point.
+To be successful on Etsy you need to have plenty of quality products, at least 5 fantastic photos per product, easy to understand descriptions, and your SEO should be on point.

 Plenty of products